Give local context

 - national audits that break down detail into locality and provide benchmarks

-- local mortality and morbidity statistics
+- local mortality and morbidity statistics - you can get this from local and national websites

 - local standards for your service